 My hope is that this analysis will be a small contribution, helping to inform public opinion as more facts become apparent about the extent of Russia’s links to both Trump’s 2016 win, and to Brexit.

 The possibility that Brexit is occurring because foreign powers including Russia have mounted operations to bring about that outcome should cause a rethink.
 It should, at the very least, prompt British politicians to pause negotiations with the EU until a Parliamentary inquiry at the highest level evaluates all the relevant evidence, with access to classified information and the candid opinion of academic experts, intelligence and military professionals.

-That both major political parties favour a Hard Brexit is, apart from anything else, creating a vast democratic deficit concerning a matter which may not only shape the country’s future economically but existentially as well, as a liberal, tolerant, pluralistic democracy.
+That both major political parties favour a Hard Brexit is, apart from anything else, creating a vast democratic deficit concerning a matter which may not only shape the country’s future economically but existentially as well; the UK’s status as a liberal, tolerant, pluralistic democracy.
 A future where the UK is outside the EU is one thing.
 The UK in or out of a NATO which no longer includes America as the biggest ally is another thing altogether.

 My hope is that these articles may also inform a discussion about the new reality of warfare in an interconnected world which includes, but isn’t limited to, so-called ‘cyber warfare’ (hacking technological systems to obtain information and other resources, or to deny the service to its end-users, such as shutting down the electrical grid).